 It would be best not to keep angelfish with fry or small shrimp, but there are plenty of fish they can live peacefully with.

-This article: Are Angelfish Aggressive (Keeping angelfish friendly) covers which fish can live with angelfish and how to stop any aggressive behavior toward other fish.
+The article Are Angelfish Aggressive covers which fish can live with angelfish and how to stop any aggressive behavior toward other fish.

 Brine shrimp are a favorite food and are relatively cheap and easy to come by in most fish stores or can be purchased online in a freeze-dried form.